MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`CreateAppPool`** - **Create or Update Application Pool**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to create an application pool or to update an existing application pool.
+Selects the option to create an application pool or to update an existing application pool.
 <!-- :::editable-content-end::: -->
 <br>